martincpt/auto-create-directories/README.md

-# auto-create-directories
+# Auto Create Directories
 A simple utility to automatically create and manage required directories.